brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

 ```
 The former is what the author of `check42()`{:.language-cpp} surely expected to happen.
 The latter fails to compile because `void`{:.language-cpp} isn't convertible to `bool`{:.language-cpp} and is the kind of thing that drives librarians nuts.

-Quick footnote: of course, for `fmap()`{.language-cpp} and `bind()`{.language-cpp} we have to go back and account for the fact that if a function returns a const or reference type before sticking it in a vector.
+Quick footnote: of course, for `fmap()`{:.language-cpp} and `bind()`{:.language-cpp} we have to go back and account for the fact that if a function returns a const or reference type before sticking it in a vector.
 That's going to be such a common thing to happen that I figure it's worth either coming up with a syntax for it either on the left hand side like `..result_type ~= U`{:.language-cpp} (meaning a `result_type` that decays to `U`) or the right hand side like `..result_type ~= U auto&&`{:.language-cpp} (which would be based on a separate language feature Michael Park and I are thinking about).

 ### Ranges and things